harlan-zw/nuxt-delay-hydration/README.md

 This component is a wrapper for a pre-configured [vue-lazy-hydration](https://github.com/maoberlehner/vue-lazy-hydration) component.

 If you're using [nuxt/components](https://github.com/nuxt/components) then no import is required.
-Otherwise you can import the component as:
+Otherwise, you can import the component as:

 ```js